Don't Just Fine-tune the Agent, Tune the Environment: Experiment

 \subsection{Main results}

 \paragraph{Results on multi-turn tool use.} Our method demonstrates substantial effectiveness in the in-distribution, multi-turn tool use scenarios presented in BFCL V3.
 As shown in \Cref{tab:bfcl_v3_results}, \ours yields significant performance gains across all base models. \begin{itemize}[leftmargin=12pt, nosep] \item \textbf{Significant performance uplift from scratch.} When applied directly to base models, \ours proves to be a highly effective training paradigm that consistently works across different model architectures.
 For instance, it boosts Qwen2.5-7B-Instruct's score from $7.00\%$ to $36.92\%$, surpassing two strong baselines (BitAgent-8B and Arch-Agent-7B) and the proprietary Gemini 2.5 Pro model. \item \textbf{Effective enhancement of SFT-tuned models.} Our method also serves as a powerful online refinement tool for models that have already undergone SFT.
 On ToolACE-2-Llama-3.1-8B, a model built upon the RL-challenging Llama architecture, \ours still provides a significant improvement ($9.19\%$).
 This elevates its performance to $47.18\%$, surpassing the proprietary Gemini 2.5 Pro model.
-Similarly, on watt-tool-8B, \ours achieves an impressive $18.50\%$ improvement, boosting performance from $35.74\%$ to $54.34\%$, which exceeds most proprietary models including o3 and GPT-4o. \end{itemize}
+Similarly, on watt-tool-8B, \ours achieves an impressive $18.50\%$ improvement, boosting performance from $35.74\%$ to $54.34\%$, which exceeds most proprietary models including o3 and GPT-4o. \item \textbf{Superiority over direct RL.} Our method consistently and substantially outperforms the ToolRL baseline.
+While ToolRL alone yields only modest gains and can be unstable on SFT-tuned models (e.g., degrading ToolACE-2-Llama-3.1-8B's performance by $-4.24\%$), \ours delivers much larger improvements across the board (e.g., $+29.92\%$ on Qwen2.5-7B-Instruct and $+9.19\%$ on ToolACE-2-Llama-3.1-8B), underscoring the necessity of our curriculum and environment augmentations for effective learning. \end{itemize}